Than Wyenn: Television

-The Virginian (TV series), Wanted: Dead or Alive S2 E15 as Gib Rafford in "Chain Gang" (1959), Burke's Law and Zorro.
+The Virginian (TV series), Hawaii Five-O (TV series), Wanted: Dead or Alive S2 E15 as Gib Rafford in "Chain Gang" (1959), Burke's Law and Zorro.

 Other activities

 Wyenn became a voting member of the Academy of Motion Picture Arts and Sciences in 1966.
 He worked as a drama consultant for the Los Angeles Bureau of Jewish Education for 37 years.

 Wyenn and his wife were highly-active in Jewish causes.
 He was a co-founder of the Yiddish Kinder Theater in Los Angeles.
 He began documenting Jewish life throughout the world during the 1980s through traveling and painting.

 Death

 Wyenn died at the Motion Picture & Television Country House and Hospital in Woodland Hills, California, on January 30, 2015, at the age of 95.
 He was survived by his wife of 71 years, Guy Wyenn, and their sons, Joel and Neil, and five grandchildren.